tmcclintock/Mass-Function/README.md

 An example of how to use this code can be found in the examples/example.py file.
-The module can either calculate dn/dM as a function of mass or the number density within some mass bins, all as a function of redshift.
+The module can either calculate dn/dM as a function of mass or the number density per unit mass, all as a function of redshift.

 The result of running the example should be the following.